expinc/finclerk/doc/memo.md

 **Analysis** module analyzes earnings based on the trading records from journal module and the market data from **market data** module.

-Market data module fetches instrument prices of specified time from external *market data provider* like [eastmoney](https://www.eastmoney.com/).
+Market data module fetches market data like price from external *market data providers* like [eastmoney](https://www.eastmoney.com/).

 ![](./pic/memo-design.png)